peterfriese/cross-platform.mobi/documents/02-titanium/01-introduction.md

 Now, the UI should look good on both the iPhone and Android.

 Learn more about UI element positioning in the documentation about [Titanium.UI.View](http://docs.appcelerator.com/titanium/2.1/index.html#!/api/Titanium.UI.View-property-layout) and [Transitioning to the New UI Layout System](http://docs.appcelerator.com/titanium/2.1/index.html#!/guide/Transitioning_to_the_New_UI_Layout_System).

-### Running the App on Your Device

-* Run
-	* on iOS device
-	* on Android device

-## Writing a Simple Data-Driven App

-This will be the nucleus for the MusiXplorer app.

-**TODO:** Should I dedicate a separate chapter for the design of the app and some sketching?
-If so, this should be referenced here.

-**TODO:** find out about best practices of how to structure a Titanium app

-* Create a simple list view for the artists
-* Search field to enter artist name
-* Connect to iTunes service